Frequently Asked Questions (FAQ) about Docy

 Q: What is the recommended way to install Docy?

-A: The recommended way to install Docy is using uv
+A: The recommended way to install Docy is using uv.
+Alternatively, you can use pip or Docker.

 Q: How do I ensure that Claude Code prioritizes Docy for documentation-related tasks?